-- 5.3.2.1 Air carriers should provide the following assistance to PRMs and passengers with disabilities: - Carriage of service animals in the cabin, subject to national regulations. - In addition to medical equipment, carriage of up to two pieces of mobility equipment per person with disabilities or PRM, including electric wheelchairs (subject to advance warning of 48 hours and to possible limitations of space on board the aircraft, and subject to the application of relevant legislation concerning dangerous goods). - Communication of essential information concerning a flight in accessible formats. - The making of all reasonable efforts to arrange seating to meet the needs of individuals with disability or reduced mobility on request and subject to safety requirements and availability. - Assistance in moving to toilet facilities if required. - Where a person with disabilities or PRM is assisted by an accompanying person, the air carrier should make all reasonable efforts to give such a person a seat next to the person with disabilities or PRM.
+Air carriers should provide - without additional charge - the following assistance to persons with disabilities and persons with reduced mobility:

+- Carriage of service animals in the cabin, subject to national regulations; - In addition to medical equipment, carriage of up to two pieces of mobility equipment, including electric wheelchairs, per person with disabilities or person with reduced mobility (subject to advance notification of 48 hours and to possible limitations of space on board the aircraft, and subject to the application of relevant legislation concerning the transportation of dangerous goods e.g. Lithium batteries); - Communication of essential information concerning a flight in accessible formats; - The making of all reasonable efforts to arrange seating to meet the needs of persons with disabilities and persons with reduced mobility on request and subject to safety requirements and availability. - Assistance in moving to toilet facilities; - Where a person with disabilities or a person with reduced mobility is assisted by an accompanying person, the air carrier should make all reasonable efforts to give such a person a seat next to the person with disabilities or person with reduced mobility according to safety and regulatory procedures.